-The aim of DARWIN Lists is to make it easy to monitor DARWINs systematically.
+The main purpose of DARWIN Lists is to help you better monitor the DARWINs that meet your criteria.

 Creating a list